huggingface/blog/infini-attention.md

 We thought of another potential reason: weight decay, which encourages a small L2 norm of balance factors, leading sigmoid values to converge close to zero and factor to center around 0.5.

 Yet another potential reason could be that we used too small a rollout.
 In the 200m experiment, we only used 4 rollouts, and in the 8b experiment, we only used 2 rollouts (8192**2).
-Using a larger rollout should incentives the model to compress and use the memory well.
+Using a larger rollout should incentive the model to compress and use the memory well.
 So we decided to increase the number of rollouts to 16 and use no weight decay.
 We scaled down the context length to 1024 context length, with 16 rollouts, getting segment lengths of 64.

 ![Figure 5a: global weights's heatmap](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/185_infini_attention/exp57_global_weights_heatmap.png)